reneelouise/ReneeLouise/README.md

 As a freelance front-end software developer, I learned a lot about working independently, user testing, solving digital problems, stakeholder management, The Software Development Life Cycle and working in an Agile way.
 I have also built various websites for different clients, including a media and communications website (www.ivymedias.com), and a remembrance website (www.peteronu.com).
 I have decided to continue learning new skills to best prepare me for a role within the industry.
-I am currently completing a Full Stack Software Engineering Bootcamp run by BlackCodHer, sponsored by GCHQ.
+I am currently completing a sponsored Full Stack Software Engineering Bootcamp run by BlackCodHer.
 Look out for more projects to come!😁